-Details on iOS 7 design work surface, current software described as 'work in progress'Alex Wagner - Deputy Managing Editor, News Desk
+Details on iOS 7 design work surface, current software described as 'work in progress'Alex Wagner - Editorial Director of News and Content

 After months of rumors and more mentions of the word "flat" than anyone could keep track of, Apple officially took the wraps off of iOS 7 this past Monday.
 The company rolled its new software out to developers in beta form on the same day, and since then many folks have voiced their opinions on the new look of iOS 7.
 The software that developers are using today may be a bit different than what consumers see when iOS 7 is rolled out to the public in the fall, though, as a new report from The Next Web says that Apple is still hard at work on the new design of iOS.

 According to TNW's sources, the version of iOS 7 that's currently in beta is a "mid stride" version of the software that's still a "work in progress."
 The existing software is said to be a result of Apple design chief Jony Ive's decision to have the company's marketing design team set the look of the app icons, then have the app design teams work on the look of the app interiors based off of those new icons.
 That move lead to little communication between the different design teams, which resulted in some varying designs in the final product.

 The design of the app icons and other visual elements of iOS 7 are said to be the aspects of the software that are the most subject to tweaks and refinement.
 It's not know exactly what changes may be in the works, but it's said that the software shown off on stage by Apple this week was already newer than what was rolled out to developers, indicating that the company is continually plugging away on improving iOS 7 ahead of the public release.